openmrs/openmrs-esm-core/docs/getting_started/tour.md

   is optional.
 - `tsconfig.json`: This is the TypeScript configuration.
 In general, it should not vary much between projects.
-- `webpack.config.js`: Webpack is what builds all the code (using Babel) into a "bundle" in the `dist/` directory which can be read by the browser.
+- `webpack.config.js`: Webpack is what builds all the code (using SWC) into a "bundle" in the `dist/` directory which can be read by the browser.
 This single line is usually all you'll need in the config file.
 If you need to add something, you can simply override the properties of that default object.